This Sunday I will give my thoughts about the coming supercycle in commodities and why I am bullish on almost all of

 The easiest example I can choose from here is uranium.
 The world is totally dependent on uranium for the 10% of energy production coming from nuclear power.
 If we want a snowball’s chance in hell of making the climate goals, we can not depend on windmills and solar panels alone.
 At today’s prices the cost of producing uranium is higher than what they get paid by utilities.
 For incentivising new supply the price of uranium has to go up.
 If not quoting Rick Rule: the lights go out.

 We have the same scenario with battery metals like lithium nickel and copper needed for electrification of the world.
 There are many other commodities that I have not mentioned, but safe to say I am bullish on most of them.

 In the coming commodity super cycle we will see massive amounts of passive funds crowding into the different commodity sectors.
 Passive investing has increased by a lot the last 10 years, and this will hit the very small markets like a ton of bricks.
 This will have a bigger impact than most people can imagine.
 When 50% of the market is passive, it will be very different from the bull run in the early 2000s.
-Passive flows say: let’s buy what is going up no matter what price.
+Passive flows say: let’s buy what is going up no matter the price.
 Because of this you get big moves.
 I believe we will see new all time highs in most of the commodity sectors.
 Many of the sectors today are trading for a total value under the value of companies like Apple or Amazon.
 When passive funds see the outperformance of the different commodity sectors sustained over time, we will see a rotation away from growth/tech stocks.
 It is just a question of time.